Economic Order Quantity (EOQ): Definition, Formula & Benefits

 When Is EOQ High & When Is It Low?

 EOQ can vary significantly based on several factors.
-A higher EOQ typically indicates that the cost of placing an order is high or that the demand for the product is substantial.
+A higher EOQ typically indicates that the cost of placing an order is high or the demand for the product is substantial.
 Conversely, a lower EOQ suggests that holding costs are high or that the ordering process is inexpensive and can be done frequently.

 Calculating Economic Order Quantity